Herbal medicine and health food shops

 - any claim that a food has 'tonic' properties is prohibited

-- claims must not be made for any food or cosmetic product in relation to preventing, treating or curing human disease
+- medicinal claims (that is, any claim in relation to preventing, treating, or curing human disease) must not be made for any food or cosmetic product

 - it is a criminal offence to 'advertise' (by any written or oral statement) offering to treat, to provide a remedy for, or to give any advice in connection with the treatment of cancer